 Regulation 39 read with Schedule VI of SEBI (Listing Obligation and Disclosure Requirements), Regulation, 2015 stipulates a uniform procedure for dealing with unclaimed shares lying in the escrow account.
 Under the regulation, the said unclaimed shares are to be credited to a separate dematerialized suspense account.
+Accordingly, a.
+Unclaimed shares issued pursuant to Initial Public Offer (IPO):

-Accordingly, all the corporate benefits accruing on these shares will also be credited to such account.
+all the corporate benefits accruing on these shares will also be credited to such account.
 All the voting rights shall remain frozen till the rightful owner claims the shares.
 All such rightful owners may approach the Company for re-transfer of such shares to their account which will be effected on proper verification of the identity of such owner.